We Get Results

 One of the most ambiguous charges for disruptive behavior is disorderly conduct.
 You can be cited for this charge for a variety of reasons, usually left to the police officer’s discretion.
 If found guilty, your personal record can be tarnished and you may face substantial penalties in Arizona.
 Without legal representation, it can be difficult to fight this charge and you could be found guilty, even if the charge is unfair or unfounded.

 Disorderly conduct covers almost any type of perceived disruptive behavior.
-According to A.R.S.
-13-2904, a person can be charged with this crime for the following reasons:
+In Arizona, a person can be charged with this crime for the following reasons: